srp33/WishBuilder/README.md

 9. Create a file called `.gitignore`.
 Within that file, list the name(s) of the file(s) that were downloaded.
 You can learn more about `.gitignore` files [here](https://help.github.com/articles/ignoring-files/).
 10. Open the data file(s) in a text editor and examine them to understand how they are structured.
 (If the data file is too large for a text editor, use commands such as head, tail, and less to examine the file.)
 11. Using a text editor, create a file called `testdata.tsv`.
 [Below](#test-files) you can learn about the purpose of this file and how it should be structured.
 You can see an example [here](https://github.com/srp33/WishBuilder/tree/master/ICGC_Donor_Clinical).
 12. Write a bash script called `parse.sh`.
 This script should parse the data file(s) and reformat the data (as needed) into the output format described [below](#output-file-format).
 In most cases, `parse.sh` will invoke other script(s) written in Python or R. The name of the output file *must* be `data.tsv.gz`. _Recommendation: work with a smaller version of the data file(s) initially so it is easier to test._ You can see an example [here](https://github.com/srp33/WishBuilder/tree/master/ICGC_Donor_Clinical).
+13. Write a bash script called `install.sh` that installs any software that are necessary to execute `parse.sh`.
+If no extra software must be installed, it can be blank.
+You can see an example [here](https://github.com/srp33/WishBuilder/tree/master/ICGC_Donor_Clinical).
-13. Compare `data.tsv.gz` and `testdata.tsv`.
+14. Compare `data.tsv.gz` and `testdata.tsv`.
 Make sure the data values were parsed correctly.
-14. Add a line to `.gitignore` for `data.tsv.gz`.
+15. Add a line to `.gitignore` for `data.tsv.gz`.
-15. Add, commit, and push your changes to the GitHub branch that you created earlier.
+16. Add, commit, and push your changes to the GitHub branch that you created earlier.
 Replace `<message>` with a brief messages that describes the work you have done.
 Replace `<new-branch-name>` with the name of the branch you created previously.

   ```
   git add --all